Invasion (cancer): Epithelial-mesenchymal transition

-EMT was found to be rarely equally pronounced in the entire tumor tissue.
+EMT was found to be rarely equally pronounced throughout the entire tumor tissue.
 More likely, this process is characterized by a varying intensity of the transition of cells from the epithelial to the mesenchymal phenotype.
-In this regard, some researchers describe the so-called partial EMT, in which most cells in the invasive front are involved (Fig. 1).
-Partial EMT is a state when cells have already gained the properties necessary for successful migration, but continue to retain cell-cell contacts.
-This phenotype was called the hybrid “epithelial- mesenchymal” phenotype and was linked to the features characteristic of collectively moving tumor cells.
+In this regard, the "partial EMT" can be described, in which most cells in the invasive front are involved.
+Partial EMT is a state in which cells have already gained the properties necessary for successful migration, but continue to retain cell-cell contacts.
+This phenotype was called the hybrid "epithelial-mesenchymal" phenotype and was linked to the features characteristic of collectively migrating tumor cells.

 Taddei et al. have indicated that EMT develops due to the induction of programs associated with the activation of key transcription factors, such as TWIST1, Snail, Slug, and ZEB1/2.
-This results in disruption in strong cadherin junctions and activation of polar cell migration and proteolysis of extracellular matrix components by various secreted proteases, with the functions of integrin receptors being retained.
-The role of the transcription factor Prrx1, which determines the ability of breast cancer cells for invasive growth, was experimentally established.
+This results in the disruption of strong cadherin junctions and activation of polar cell migration and proteolysis of extracellular matrix components by various secreted proteases, with the functions of integrin receptors being retained.
+The role of the transcription factor Prrx1, which determines the potential of breast cancer cells for invasive growth, was experimentally established.

 It was shown that ZEB1 and ZEB2 proteins with a zinc finger domain are able to directly bind to promoters, thereby inducing the expression of mesenchymal marker genes and suppressing the expression of E-cadherin and other epithelial markers.

 Similarly, Snail and Slug are able to suppress the expression of the E-cadherin gene via direct binding to its promoter, as well as production of epithelial proteins such as desmoplakin and claudin, and activate the expression of vimentin and matrix metalloproteinases, thereby increasing cell migration.
 A team of researchers led by Sanchez-Tillo found that the transcription factor Snail does not occur in normal epithelial cells and that its detection in cells of the tumor invasive front can be considered as a predictor of poor survival of cancer patients.
 It is believed that ZEB1/2, Snail, and Slug are induced by TGF-β, inflammatory cytokines, and hypoxia.

 Collective-amoeboid transition

-Based on experimental data, a number of researchers indicate the possible existence of a so-called collective- amoeboid transition (Fig. 1), when tumor masses invading surrounding tissues in the form of collective multicellular groups dissociate into single migrating cells that use the amoeboid movement.
+Experimental data indicates the potential existence of a collective-amoeboid transition, when tumor masses invading surrounding tissues in the form of collective multicellular groups dissociate into single migrating cells that use the amoeboid movement.
 This event has been shown to become possible with the application of inhibitors of integrin receptors of the β1 family, since these molecules play a key role both in the formation of cell-cell contacts and in the interactions between tumor cells and surrounding tissue components.